ZJU-Automated-Reasoning-Group/arlib/README.md

 The script will
 - Create a Python virtual environment if it doesn't exist
 - Activate the virtual environment and install dependencies from requirements.txt
-- Download required solver binaries (cvc5, mathsat, z3)
+- Download required solver binaries (CVC5, MathSAT, z3)
 - Run unit tests if available

 TBD: